-- A thick, sweet sauce that tastes like caramel
+- The sauce tastes like buttery caramel

 - Canned Sweet potatoes – Try to find ones that are not in a heavy syrup.
 If that’s all you can find, cut back on the brown sugar.